awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

   }
 ```

-For more information about execution roles see, [Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda Developer Guide*\.
+For more information about execution roles, see [Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda Developer Guide*\.

 ## Using context keys with Object Lambda access points<a name="olap-keys"></a>

-With S3 Object Lambda, GET requests will automatically invoke Lambda functions and all other requests will be forwarded to S3\.
+With S3 Object Lambda, GET requests will automatically invoke Lambda functions and all other requests will be forwarded to Amazon S3\.
 S3 Object Lambda will evaluate context keys such as `s3-object-lambda:TlsVersion` or `s3-object-lambda:AuthType` related to the connection or signing of the request\.
-All other context keys, such as ` s3:prefix`, are evaluated by S3\.
+All other context keys, such as ` s3:prefix`, are evaluated by Amazon S3\.